What is Ovide and how is it used?

 Malathion in an acetone vehicle has been reported to be absorbed through human skin to the extent of 8% of the applied dose.
 However, percutaneous absorption from the OVIDE® (malathion) Lotion, 0.5% formulation has not been studied, and it is not known whether malathion is excreted in human milk.
 Because many drugs are excreted in h uman milk, caution should be exercised when OVIDE Lotion is administered to (or handled by) a nursing mother.

 The safety and effectiveness of OVIDE Lotion in children less than 6 years of age has not been established via well-controlled trials.

 No information provided.

-OVIDE Lotion is contraindicated for neonates and infants because their scalps are more permeable and may have increased absorption of malathion.
-OVIDE Lotion should also not be used on individuals known to be sensitive to malathion or any of the ingredients in the vehicle.
+Malathion Lotion is contraindicated for neonates and infants because their scalps are more permeable and may have increased absorption of malathion.
+Malathion Lotion should also not be used on individuals known to be sensitive to malathion or any of the ingredients in the vehicle.

 Number of Patients Without Live Scalp Lice

 The presence or absence of ova at day 7 was not evaluated in these studies.
 The presence or absence of live lice or ova at 14 days following treatment was not evaluated in these studies.
 The residual amount of malathion on hair and scalp is unknown.

 - Malathion Lotion is flammable.
 The lotion and hair wet with lotion should not be exposed to open flames or electric heat sources, including hair dryers and electric curlers.
 Do not smoke while applying lotion or while hair is wet.
 The person applying Malathion Lotion should wash hands after application.
 Allow hair to dry naturally and to remain uncovered after application of Malathion Lotion.

 - Malathion Lotion should only be used on children under the direct supervision of an adult.
 Children should be warned to stay away from lighted cigarettes, open flames, and electric heat sources while the hair is wet.